Yorushika: History

 According to an interview with Natalie, N-buna and Suis met through a common acquaintance; Suis was a longtime fan of N-buna's vocaloid work.
 Suis first appeared as a guest vocalist during N-buna's two solo concerts in Tokyo.
 N-buna reached out to Suis to form Yorushika as part of N-buna's effort to find a "more human" voice to use in his music, as opposed to vocaloid.
 Since then, the two have released three extended plays and three full albums, all of which charted on both the Oricon Albums Chart and the Billboard Japan Hot 100 Albums Chart.
 Yorushika's popularity grew explosively, with critics noting that the lyrics seemed to strike a chord with younger audiences.
 Additionally, the song "Just a Sunny Day for You" (ただ君に晴れ, Tada Kimi ni Hare) also became popular in video app TikTok.

-As of November 2019, their faces and detailed profiles have not been disclosed as they want their audiences to listen to their music without "preconceptions".
+As of May 2023, their faces and detailed profiles have not been disclosed, as they want their audiences to listen to their music without "preconceptions".
 They have hosted live performances before, but the etiquette of concerts in Japan is a strict no-image policy until told otherwise.
+In their live performances, such as this one on their official YouTube channel, they often use backlighting on stage to obscure their faces, further maintaining their anonymity.